hbendekgey/Spotify-Workshop/README.md

 If you don't have a Spotify account, or are having trouble with this section, you can download `harry.csv` and play with my library!
 However, if you want to use your own library, follow these instructions:

 Go to https://developer.spotify.com/dashboard and make a client.
+The name doesn't matter, and just click through to indicate you're not going to sell this.
+Once the client is made, click "Edit Settings" in the top right, and add a new Redirect URI: https://www.spotify.com

 For this project, we recommend working in a Jupyter notebook.
 In order to do this, navigate to a folder you want to do work in and type
 ```